symeon158/AI-Powered-HR-Assistant-Chatbot/README.md

 OpenAI: For providing the GPT-4 model, which powers the chatbot and document query functionalities.
 Streamlit: For the framework that enables a fast and interactive UI.
 LangChain: For the tools used in document embedding, chunking, and retrieval.

+## Acknowledgements
+OpenAI: For providing the GPT-4 model, which powers the chatbot and document query functionalities.
+Streamlit: For the framework that enables a fast and interactive UI.
+LangChain: For the tools used in document embedding, chunking, and retrieval.